miteshgupta07/miteshgupta07/README.md

 ## About Me 🚀

-🧠   I'm currently learning Data Science, constantly expanding my skills to tackle new challenges.
+🧠   I'm currently building Data Science and AI Projects, constantly expanding my skills to tackle new challenges.

 👬   I'm eager to collaborate with a developer who can assist in deploying my project models, making them accessible to a broader audience.